MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 2. Each WireGuard Instance should have a unique `tunnel address` on the same subnet.

-3. A `Peer` with the `public key` that was generated from each Instance.
+3. A `Peer` was added with the `public key` that was generated from the server we're going to connect to's Instance.

 4. The `Peer` needs to have each subnet from the other `Site` listed in the `Allowed IPs`.